 Want a smartwatch but don’t want to pay lots for it?
-There are lots of cheap smartwatch options on the market, but both of the Fitbit options so far - that's the Fitbit Versa and Fitbit Ionic - started out relatively expensive, so the company wants to change that with its Versa Lite.
+There are lots of cheap smartwatch options on the market, but most of the Fitbit options so far - that's the Fitbit Versa and Fitbit Ionic - started out relatively expensive, so the company wanted to change that with its Versa Lite.

 Fitbit Versa Lite release date and price